datahub-project/datahub/docker/README.md

 something unique.

 ## React
-You may wish to serve the incubating React UI instead of the Ember UI.
-To do so, follow the instructions below.
+To serve the incubating React UI, follow the instructions below.

 > **Before continuing**: If you've already run a deploy script, don't forget to clear containers using `docker container prune`